CudaText-addons/cuda_tab_icons/readme/readme.txt

 for themes with bigger icon size (e.g. 24x24) you will need to adjust CudaText option "ui_tab_size_y", to make UI tabs height bigger.

-adds commands to editor's tab context menu to set custom document-specific icon from several existing. additional icons can be added to the 'icons' directory in plugin's folder: py/cuda_tab_icons, dimensions should be same as of the theme.
+adds commands to editor's tab context menu to set custom document-specific icon from several existing. additional icons can be added to the directory:
+CudaText/data/tabsicons
+dimensions should be same as of the theme.

 also custom icons can be set or reset from the main menu:
 Plugins > Tab Icons